-Have students use a process such as "Responding to Dance Presentations" to study a choreographer's dance.
+Have students use a process, such as "Responding to Dance Presentations" to study a choreographer's dance.
 Research how the choreographer got the idea(s) for creating the dance.
 Discuss.

 Have students create dance compositions using a similar idea to that of the choreographer they have just studied.
-For example, if they have studied a dance created from chance have the students create dances from chance using the same method.
+For example, if they have studied a dance inspired by a piece of music, have the students create dances in the same manner.
 Have students show their dance creations, or record the dance creations on video for later viewing.